opencarecc/opencareMakerPlaybook/how_to_involve_a_local_community.md

 ~~Last but not least, we had a meeting with the community named Social Street San Gottardo, a community of **citizens** who decided to live the neighborhood by re-activating and improving the social relationships towards a better liveability through exchange initiatives, entertainment and education.
 The meeting was holded in Corso San Gottardo 41, Milan.~~

-In OpenCare project blablabla  riportare quanto scritto da Silvia e adattarlo al contesto

-####Location
-The first event can be hosted by the community you have contacted.
-You have to offer food, drinks, music or whatever.

-In OpenCare project blablabla  riportare quanto scritto da Silvia e adattarlo al contesto

-####Timing

-#### Goals - Why involve citizens in a participatory process this time?
-To involve citizens it is necessary to establish a relation of trust and answer this question.
-The reasons may be different:
-1. to test a new methodology
-2. to inform people about something and collect their opinions
-3. to test a process or a product
-4. To design a new service or product
-5. ...

-In OpenCare project the goals is to encourage:
-* citizens in the emergence of their needs or obstacles in their life
-* the process of co-design through engagement of citizens in the creation of solutions to respond to individual or collective local problems.